RavinderReddy741/BusTrackingSystem/README.md

 # BusTrackingSystem
-This project main is to find the location of the bus and send it to the user.
+This project main aim is to find the location of the bus and send it to the user.

 **OVERVIEW:**